28 Sep How an enterprise DAM addresses your marketing localization challenges

 Superficial versus deep localization

-This is why a corporate DAM will also specifically need to be easily integrated into an information system – APIs and connectors are used for this.
-Easy to integrate in all local situations, a corporate DAM can thus make the most of its localization functions: from content to validation workflows and metadata.
+This is why an enterprise DAM will also specifically need to be easily integrated into an information system – APIs and connectors are used for this.
+Easy to integrate in all local situations, an enterprise DAM can thus make the most of its localization functions: from content to validation workflows and metadata.
 Deep marketing localization – not superficial localization limited to content only – is ultimately beneficial for both brand consistency and the return on investment from assets.
 It is the same old story: without rigorous and well-documented localization, each region tends to develop and recreate its own variants of the content.
 Added to that are associated local costs which, when added together, can quickly become disproportionate to the actual audience for the content.

-This is the whole point of a corporate DAM: its value is assessed in terms of the savings generated over the long term and on a large scale.
-Hence the importance of the following factors in making the right choice when it comes to choosing between a standard DAM and a corporate DAM: properly estimating the depth of content localization, the markets to be differentiated, the variety of rules to be applied per zone, the diversity of local IT environments, etc. It is by addressing this complexity that corporate Digital Asset Management comes into its own and generates the corresponding savings.
+This is the whole point of an enterprise DAM: its value is assessed in terms of the savings generated over the long term and on a large scale.
+Hence the importance of the following factors in making the right choice when it comes to choosing between a standard DAM and an enterprise DAM: properly estimating the depth of content localization, the markets to be differentiated, the variety of rules to be applied per zone, the diversity of local IT environments, etc. It is by addressing this complexity that enterprise Digital Asset Management comes into its own and generates the corresponding savings.